ciscoheat/superforms-web/src/routes/get-started/+page.md

 This concludes the tutorial, but you'd probably want to enable client-side functionality, to take full advantage of the features and enhancements that Superforms bring.

 To do that, take a look at [use:enhance](/concepts/enhance) under the Concepts section in the navigation.
-All pages here contain interactive examples that helps you use the library to its fullest.
+Most pages there contain interactive examples that helps you use the library to its fullest.

 When you've gone over all the concepts, check the [API reference](/api) for a full list of properties returned from `superForm`, and all options that you can use.